pyk595/tp/docs/DeveloperGuide.md

 * Alternative 2: Use `DocumentedDate`, but use other components to differentiate (i.e. `enum` types)
-    * Pros: We can standardise all formatting and behaviour strictly, and only use type specific methods when necessary. (i.e. Since `BirthDate` and `RecentDate` objects check for past and current dates only, we do not have duplicated code)
+    * Pros: We can standardise all formatting and behaviour strictly, and only use type specific methods when necessary. (i.e. Since `BirthDate` and `RecentDate` objects check for past and current dates only, we do not need to have duplicated code)
     * Cons: More checks are required within each method, may potentially violate Single Responsibility Principle and code quality due to the different types of checks required.